 Note that since the ANALOG OUT 3-4 tab is selected you are no longer looking at the input monitor and output controls for analog outputs 1 and 2.
 You are now looking at the controls for analog outputs 3 and 4.
-However, you can still see the input signal on the input level meters and the output level for analog outputs 1 and 2 is still visible on the "mini meters" of the grayed out tab for ANALOG OUT 1-2.
+You can still see the input signal on the input level meters, but the output level for analog outputs 1 and 2 is no longer visible since you have changed to the ANALOG OUT 3-4 bus.